Culinary Arts - BS

 - Critique financial documents related to food cost, labor cost and culinary operations to safeguard an economically sustainable business.

-Culinary laboratory classes offered throughout the four years of study provide students with an opportunity to continuously develop their craft, and to develop confidence and coordination working within a professional kitchen.
-Credentialed faculty share their professional expertise within state-of-the-art culinary laboratories providing an educational environment that promotes student learning and assists students in achieving their place within the culinary profession.
+Culinary laboratory classes offered throughout the program provide students with an opportunity to continuously develop their craft, and to develop confidence and coordination working within a professional kitchen.
+Credentialed faculty share their professional expertise within state-of-the-art culinary laboratories, providing an educational environment that promotes student learning and assists students in achieving their place within the culinary profession.

-One of the highlights of the Culinary Arts bachelor's degree is the requirement to participate in an advanced industry experience within diverse, domestic or international food-service operations.
-Students will be advised by a faculty member as they work alongside an industry professional in a food-service operation that allows students to continue to develop their craft and practice professional competencies.
+One of the highlights of the Culinary Arts bachelor's degree program is the requirement to participate in an advanced industry experience within diverse, domestic or international food service operations.
+Students work alongside an industry professional in a food service operation, while guided by a university faculty member, allowing students to continue to develop their craft and practice professional competencies.

 A four-year program leading to a bachelor of science degree